C-RH-C/crhc-cli/README.md

 - `crhc swatch list_all` - To list all the entries of your Subscription Watch Inventory
 - `crhc swatch socket_summary` - To list a summary of sockets based on your Subscription Watch Inventory
 - `crhc endpoint list` - To list all the available API endpoints on `console.redhat.com`
+- `crhc get <API ENDPOINT>` - Here you should be able to query the API endpoint directly

 Note.
 All of them will generate the output in a `JSON` format, so you can use the output as input for any of your own script or also to `jq` command.